section-engineering-education/engineering-education/content/articles/best-url-structure-to-improve-search-engine-optimization/index.md

 #### URL Structuring
 URL structuring is the process of designing a URL to meet users' readability and memorization needs.
 Simply, it is the process of choosing a name for a website that users can easily remember.

-In this post, you will learn how to organize your URL to improve your site's performance on SEO rankings and make it easy to memorize by your users.
+In this article, you will learn how to organize your URL to improve your site's performance on SEO rankings and make it easy to memorize by your users.

 #### Reasons for Improving Your URL Structure